DamianTran/batchSeq/README.md

 	- Samtools and Htslib
 	- NCBI SRA Toolkit (for your OS)

-   BEFORE RUNNING:
+## BEFORE RUNNING:

-        - In bash, set the PATH environment variable as follows (no spaces after the one following "export"): export PATH=$PATH:/c/path/to/samtools/:/c/path/to/SRA/bin/ ie.    export PATH=$PATH:/c/samtools-develop/:/c/SRA/bin -This has to be done once on each new bash terminal startup
+        - In bash, set the PATH environment variable as follows (no spaces after the one following "export"):
+                `export PATH=$PATH:/c/path/to/samtools/:/c/path/to/SRA/bin/`
+		ie.    `export PATH=$PATH:/c/samtools-develop/:/c/SRA/bin`
+		( This has to be done once on each new bash terminal startup )

         - Make sure a HISAT2 genome index is downloaded from the HISAT site
             - Recommended grch38_snp_tran to capture all possible transcripts

         - If this is not in the C:/hisat2/index/ directory, you must specify it in the command line by adding -gen /c/path/to/hisat2/index/grch38_snp_tran/genome

 	- Download a RunInfo table from the BioProject of interest from: ncbi.nlm.nih.gov/Traces/study/
 		-Leave the filename as is (SraRunTable.txt) and move it to the directory where you want to download and process the reads

-   PARAMS:
+## PARAMS:

         -dir [directory]: The program will read from the SraRunTable file in the directory specified by -dir and download, process, cleanup, merge, and sort